PlanTL-GOB-ES/CUTEXT/README.md

 ## Examples

-Let's assume an input file "in.txt" in the folder "in", if we execute CUTEXT in text mode:
+Let's assume an input file `in.txt` in the folder `in`, if we execute CUTEXT in text mode:

 <pre>
 java cutext.main.ExecCutext -TM -generateTextFile true -inputFile ../in/in.txt
 </pre>

-This generates the text files at the folder "cutext/out/fileTextHashTerms" and at "cutext/out/serHashTerms" the serialized terms.
+This generates the text files at the folder `cutext/out/fileTextHashTerms` and the serialized terms at the folder `cutext/out/serHashTerms`.

-If you also want to obtain outputs in the BioC and JSON formats, then you will have to execute CUTEXT by setting these parameters to TRUE, as in:
+If you also want to obtain outputs in the BioC and JSON formats, execute CUTEXT by setting these parameters to TRUE, as in:

 <pre>
 java cutext.main.ExecCutext -TM -generateTextFile true -bioc true -json true -inputFile ../in/in.txt